Offerings

 Gottman Method

 The Gottman Method is a form of relational therapy that focuses on helping each person learn new behaviors and communication skills to improve their relationship.
-Through this method, folx learn to identify and change negative patterns in their interactions, develop greater intimacy and connection, and enhance their ability to manage conflicts effectively.
+Through this method, clients learn to identify and change negative patterns in their interactions, develop greater intimacy and connection, and enhance their ability to manage conflicts effectively.

 The therapy sessions often involve learning and practicing specific techniques, such as active listening, expressing emotions in a healthy way, and finding common ground during disagreements.